At a glance

 - Coagulation profiles – To evaluate your cat’s blood clotting ability

-- Probiotics: Yoghurt contains a type of bacteria known as lactobacillus, these bacteria normally reside in the intestines, helping with the digestion of food.
+- Probiotics: Yoghurt contains a type of bacteria known as lactobacillus; these bacteria usually reside in the intestines, helping with the digestion of food.
 Sometimes the natural flora of the gut is thrown out of balance (for example if your cat is on a course of antibiotics), and this can lead to opportunistic and pathogenic strains of bacteria taking hold.